-The Company and its subsidiaries have pension and benefit committees or a trusteed arrangement that provides oversight for the benefit plans of the Company.
-The benefit plans are monitored on an ongoing basis to assess the benefit, funding and investment policies, financial status, and funding requirements of the Company.
-Significant changes to the Company's benefit plans require approval from that Company's Board of Directors.
+The Company and its subsidiaries have pension and benefit committees or a trusteed arrangement that provides oversight for the benefit plans.
+The benefit plans are monitored on an ongoing basis to assess the benefit, funding and investment policies, financial status, and funding requirements.
+Significant changes to the Company's or a subsidiary company's benefit plans require approval from that company's Board of Directors.

-The Company and its subsidiaries funding policy for the funded pension plans is to make annual contributions equal to or greater than those required by the applicable regulations and plan provisions that govern the funding of the plans.
+The funding policies of the Company and its subsidiaries for the funded pension plans require annual contributions equal to or greater than those required by the applicable regulations and plan provisions that govern the funding of the plans.
 Where funded plans have a net defined benefit pension plan asset, the Company determines if an economic benefit exists in the form of potential reductions in future contributions by the Company, from the payment of expenses from the plan and in the form of surplus refunds, where permitted by applicable regulation and plan provisions.